10 Best Password Managers for Mac in 2024 + Coupons

 When you log into an account with a passkey, the system uses the pair of cryptographic keys generated during account setup.
 The private key on your Mac, protected and synced via iCloud, works with the public key on the server.
 Authentication with Touch ID or Face ID triggers the mechanism — securely verifying your identity without the need for a traditional password.

 Many third-party password managers have adopted and enhanced this passkey feature by offering broader compatibility and additional security benefits.
 For example, Dashlane and 1Password both support passkeys, but they facilitate easier and more secure logins across various platforms not limited to Apple devices.
-These managers also enhance the passkey experience by offering features such as advanced two-factor authentication options and secure sharing capabilities, making the process of managing and using passkeys even more seamless and secure for users across different ecosystems.
+These managers also enhance the passkey experience by offering features such as advanced 2FA options and secure sharing capabilities, making the process of managing and using passkeys even more seamless and secure for users across different ecosystems.

 Top Brands That Didn’t Make the Cut